Common Crimes in California with their respective Bail Amounts

 Possession of Weapons

-Bail Amount – The bail amount for first time offense starts from $20,000 and can reach up to $60,000
+Bail Amount by crime– The bail amount for a first-time offense starts from $20,000 and can reach up to $60,000

-Bail Amount – For serious theft offense, the bail amount can extend to $50000 or even higher.
+Bail Amount by serious crime – For serious theft offense, the bail amount can extend to $50000 or even higher.

 Driving under Drug Influence (DUI)